tbrowder/PDF-Document/README.md

     /h12 /Helvetica 10 selectfont def
     /hb12 /Hevetica-Bold 12 selectfont def

-Now we can use it like this:
+Now we can use them like this:

     hb12 (Cowboy slang: ) show
     h10 (Howdy, podnuh!) show

 Which would generate something like this in the final document: "**Cowboy slang:** Howdy, podnuh!"